OpenDT: Exploring Datacenter Performance and Sustainability with a Self-Calibrating Digital Twin -- Technical Report: Trace-based experiments, enabled by and conducted with

 \section{Trace-based experiments, enabled by and conducted with \ourtool{}}

-We prototype and validate \ourtool{}.
-Our experiments~(see~\Cref{table:experiments-overall-design}) use real-world traces, compare results with a peer-reviewed simulator, and quantify the accuracy gains of real-time recalibration.
-The experimental results support three \textit{main findings~(\textbf{MF1-3})}:
+In this section, we validate \ourtool{} using real-world traces, compare with a peer-reviewed simulator, and explore if, and by how much, real-time simulation recalibration improves accuracy.
+Overall, our experiments support \textit{main findings~(\textbf{MF1-3})}:

 \begin{enumerate}[label=(\textbf{MF\arabic*}),leftmargin=0pt,itemindent=3em] \item \ourtool{} allows for continuous replay of real-world datacenter operation, with high accuracy.
 Compared to the measured MAPE error rate of the peer-reviewed simulator \footprinter{} 7.86\%~\cite{DBLP:conf/wosp/NiewenhuisTIM24}, for this experiment \ourtool{} achieves a MAPE of 5.13\% ($\S$\ref{sec:experiments:exp-1}).